Reviews, Paradigms & News

-Three of those authors have posted the review of their book from this website on their Twitter Feed and the fourth wrote a very positive note saying that he liked the review and could not actually improve on the review.
+It is very encouraging that four of the authors cited in this piece have posted the review of their book from this website on their Twitter Feed and the fifth wrote a very positive note saying that he liked the review and could not actually improve on the review.

 Their books anchor the first two paradigms — and the four Institute books anchor Paradigm 3.

-The basic underlying tenant and aligning premise behind all four paradigms is that God is in Everything and that God is Love and that God wants each of us to learn and to each find our own path to linking with God and with our faith.
+The basic underlying tenant and aligning premise behind all four paradigms is the belief in Paradigm 4, that God is in Everything and that God is Love and that God wants each of us to learn and to each find our own path to linking with God and with our faith.

 We should not have our faith-based settings be the context for other of our most problematic hierarchical and alpha linked behaviors except to the extent that the people who lead there in each setting truly are servant leaders to their flocks.

-We can and should make those choices about our leaders and our faith.
+We can and should make clear peace-seeking choices about our religious leaders and our faith.

 We should each choose the faith pathway to our faith and to our faith system that feels most right to each of us — and we should find leaders within that faith who teach Peace, Love, Commitment, Caring and the highest and most enlightened values of our society as guidance for ourselves and for our lives.